AlecDWalker/CV/README.md

 #### High level of techincal literacy

-- High proficiency with Microsoft Office software including Word, Excel, Powerpoint and Outlook
+- Strong foundation in and appreciation of agile coding techniques
 - Experience with Content Management Systems and website UI arrangement.
-- Familiarity with Ruby, Javascript, Swift/Xcode and C#
+- Familiarity with Ruby, Javascript, Swift/Xcode and C++

 #### Communication and inter-personal skills